davidelettieri/davidelettieri.it/_posts/2018-04-01-aspnet-core-on-centos.markdown

 ## Prerequisites

 * If you are on a windows machine you need to install the linux subsystem for windows and a distro of your choice from the windows store.
 I installed ubuntu and it served me well.
 * A CentOS server somewhere.
 I created a 'droplet', which is their name for a virtual machine, on DigitalOcean.
-The smallest one is at 5$ at month, it's a very reasonable price for playing with a cloud linux istance. **I will describe briefly what I had to do**
+The smallest one is at 5$ at month, it's a very reasonable price for playing with a cloud linux instance. **I will describe briefly what I had to do**
 * A working aspnet core web app.
 I suggest to install vs code with the latest aspnet core sdk on your working machine.
 We will not develop on our server. **We will see together what steps are needed to build for linux on a windows machine**

 ## CentOS